-Everyone loves good music and that’s what a DJ does.
+Everyone loves good music, and that’s what a DJ does.
 A truly great DJ sets the mood for a party.
-Not only do they get things started, they make sure that everyone in attendance has a night to remember.
+Not only do they get things started, but they also make sure that everyone in attendance has a night to remember.
 To last in the game and become successful, you need to get these things right to stay one step ahead of the many wannabe DJs.

 We bring you 10 top secrets of becoming a successful DJ

 1. Be a music fan

 First off, if you’re going to become a successful DJ, you need to be a lover of music.
 Otherwise, what are you thinking?
 The chances are it’s your passion for music that’s driven you to choose a career as a DJ, and that passion will hopefully translate to your audience.
 If you’re only in it for the title, give up now.
 Stop reading and pick something else to do.

 Spend time building your music library.
 Curate a collection of truly great music and not just third-rate mp3 downloads.
 It may take time to gather quality music, but your music collection is vital for the growth of your career.
 Hit up your friends, YouTube channels and other great music stores for your collection.
 Some of the genres to explore include:

 • Dark Alternative

 When you finally surface as a professional, polished DJ with a crate collection of mind-blowing songs, nobody will know how long it took you to collect those tunes over the year.